 Did this happen?
 Did this actually happen?

-Apparently, Chelsea beat Manchester United in 2018 through an Eden Hazard penalty and Antonio Conte got one over Jose Mourinho.
+Apparently, Chelsea beat Manchester United in 2018 through an Eden Hazard penalty and allowed Antonio Conte to get one over on ‘little man’ Jose Mourinho.

 In other words, hardly a classic.

 18. Arsenal 1-0 Southampton (2003)

 After being usurped as Premier League champions by United, Arsenal were determined to keep hold of the FA Cup.
 Which they did, through a Robert Pires winner under the roof at Cardiff.